tomomano/aws-cdk-dojo/ecs_ec2_asg/README.md

 cdk destroy
 ```

-Finally, you must update the ECS configuration
+Finally, you must update the ECS configuration.
+Basically, this script updates "Instance Protection" property of the ASG, and add capacity provider to the cluster.
+This operation currently cannot be done through CDK.
+Thus, here I use a simple Python script to do this.

 ```
 export ASG_NAME<your asg name>